Param-Harrison/kidzode/public/courses/pixel-heroes/rainbow_name_variable.md

 # Save Your Name

-Store your name once, use it many times!
+Instead of typing your name over and over, save it once and use it everywhere!

-## What to Do
-1. Change Rose to YOUR name
+Change `Rose` to YOUR name, then press Run.
+See how your name appears twice without typing it twice?
-2. Press Run
-3. See your name appear twice!

 ```python
 name = "Rose"